mayorofdesalle/image_captioning/README.md

 # image_captioning
-Image captioning with Xception and GloVe
+Image captioning with ResNet152V2, GloVe and Attention